 Swim at the Kravica Waterfalls

 As fascinating as it is to learn about the history and culture of Mostar and the surrounding villages, it is equally enchanting to immerse yourself in the region’s natural wonders.
-The Trebizat River spills over tufa rocks, cascading 80 feet down into pools of glowing cerulean water – and creating a naturally stunning sight.
-Visitors to the Kravica Waterfalls can wade right in for a swim in the cool water or stay dry on the shoreline and enjoy a beverage at one of the cafes.
+The Trebizat River spills over tufa rocks, cascading 80 feet down into pools of glowing cerulean water – and creating a naturally stunning sight of Kravica/Kravice Falls.
+Visitors to the Kravica Waterfalls can wade right in for a swim next to the Bosnia waterfalls or stay dry on the shoreline and enjoy a beverage at one of the cafes.

 Tip: Follow the dirt trail along the flow of the river for a peaceful stroll or rent bikes from the cafe and ride to the small waterfalls.

 Find a seat at one of the outdoor tables at Caffe Stari Grad and watch the endless stream of people as they make their way to and from the Stari Most bridge.
 You’ll likely see tourists eating ice cream, couples strolling arm-in-arm, shopkeepers chatting and families assisting toddlers learning to walk on the slick stones.

 Tip: The café has Mostarska Pivo on tap – which is brewed locally!

 Tour the Dervish Monastery at Blagaj

 Built in 1520, Blagaj Tekija (or Tekke)– a Dervish monastery – stands at the base of a high cliff at the mouth of the Buna River karstic spring, Vrelo Bune.
 The house, which has been used by various orders, is a place to pray – although, today, it also functions as a tourist site.
 After touring Blagaj Tekija, find a place along the river to enjoy a Bosnian coffee or meal and enjoy the peacefulness.